Sharadindu Bandyopadhyay: Historical Fiction

 'Among contemporary writers of Bengali – nobody could write a historical fiction quite like him.
-Who can create that atmosphere, who else has the wit and humour…his prose had a different taste altogether – I am rather fond of it....’ that's what Sunil Gangopadhyay said about Saradindu Bandopadhyay regarding his historical novels and stories.
+Who can create that atmosphere, who else has the wit and humour...his prose had a different taste altogether – I am rather fond of it...' that's what Sunil Gangopadhyay said about Sharadindu Bandyopadhyay regarding his historical novels and stories.
 Set in different periods of Indian history, right from the Pre-Aryan days to the Gupta, Mauryan era till the age of the Mughals – they are a unique blend of scintillating twists and turns, of romance, adventure and revenge, characters brought to life by a unique idiom and vocabulary to suit the ethos of that bygone era.

-Saradindu himself said – 'My stories are not fictionalized history, they are historical fiction.
+Saradindu himself said – 'My stories are not fictionalised history, they are historical fiction.'
 Since the writer spent the latter half of his life in Maharashtra, Pune and the Western Ghats form a picturesque backdrop to quite a few of his stories, many of which narrate tales of the Maratha hero, Chhatrapati Shivaji.